yopgaming/SIT.Core/README.md

-# SIT.Tarkov.Core
+# SIT.Core

-## Status - Complete

 ## Disclaimer

 This is by no means designed for cheats or illegally downloading the game.
 This is purely for educational and game modification purposes.
 You must buy the game to use this.
 You can obtain it here. [https://www.escapefromtarkov.com](https://www.escapefromtarkov.com)

-## Discord
+## SPT-AKI

-You can [join here](https://shorturl.at/abHVW).
-Please be aware there is a strict NO PIRACY policy to this project.
-Any piracy talk in the discord is a bannable offence.
-Do not join unless you own the game!
+Stay in Tarkov requires the latest AKI Server to run.
+You can learn about SPT-Aki here.

 ## Summary

-The Stay in Tarkov Core handles almost everything to create the Single Player experience of Escape from Tarkov.
+The Stay in Tarkov handles almost everything to create the Single Player experience of Escape from Tarkov.
 Including but not limited to:
 - Turning off BattlEye (lets be honest, it doesn't work anyway BSG, please change to something else!)
 - Turning off FileChecker (this is BSG's own checker, this needs to be turned off to allow us to mod the game) - See FileChecker